Self Study

 • Identify how to measure a crypto asset

-• Review how to record a crypto asset on the balance sheet and income statement
+• Review how to measure and record a crypto asset on the balance sheet and income statement

-• Review the bases that can be used to disclose disaggregation of expenses required by ASU 2024-03
+• Recognize the type of entity which is subject to the new disaggregation of expenses disclosures required by ASU 2024-03

 • Recognize examples of assets that are and are not subject to the ASC 326-20 expected credit loss model